 (Contains Resources for both the major M.I.T Scratch releases (version 3 and version 2))

-This is about a series of video lessons, accompanied by questionnaires, exercises and its solutions.
+This is about a series of video lessons, accompanied by questionnaires, educational games, exercises and its solutions.
 They are especially enjoyable, permeated with humor and a lot of music.
 The star of the videos is Stevie.
 He is a cartoon character with a special personality.
 With his students assistance, Stevie will guide you through the magical world of computer programming by building electronic games using the M.I.T Scratch application.

 Learning Subject: Computer programming (coding)

 Ages addressed: 10 – 16 years old

 The "Creating and Programming Games" e-course follows a spirited approach to learning as it first introduces important programming concepts, then repeats them through their use until the students use the principles naturally.